Endava/cats/README.md

 CATS generates tests based on configured `Fuzzer`s.
 Each `Fuzzer` has a specific scenario and a specific expected result.
 The CATS engine will run the scenario, get the result from the service and match it with the `Fuzzer` expected result.
-Depending on ont the matching outcome, CATS will report as follows:
+Depending on the matching outcome, CATS will report as follows:

 - `INFO`/`SUCCESS` is expected and documented behaviour.
 No need for action.
 - `WARN` is expected but undocumented behaviour or some misalignment between the contract and the service.
 This will **ideally** be actioned.